This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients. It’s the perfect impromptu recipe for pasta night!

 This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients.
 For extra flavor, feel free to sauté 2 cloves minced garlic in the butter along with the black pepper.

-- Meanwhile, at about the same time that you add the pasta to the boiling water, melt the butter in a large sauté pan over medium heat.
+Meanwhile, melt the butter in a large sauté pan over medium heat.
 Add the pepper, and cook for 1 minute.
 Then ladle out about 1/2 cup of the boiling starchy pasta water, and slowly add it to the melted butter mixture.
 (Be careful, it will bubble up vigorously when added.)
 Whisk until combined.

-- Remove pan from heat.
-Wait one minute.
+Remove pan from heat, and let it rest for at least 3 minutes.
 Gradually add in the cheese, and whisk until combined.